 3. Protein Dense

-Tofu and other soy products are an excellent source of protein.
-Many people that follow a plant-based diet, such as veganism or vegetarianism, include tofu in their diets for this reason.
+Tofu and other soy products are excellent sources of protein.
+For this reason, many people that follow a plant-based diet, such as veganism or vegetarianism, include tofu in their diets.
 In addition to being rich in plant proteins, tofu is also a source of all nine essential amino acids.

 Including soy in your diet, whether you eat meat or not, provides you with a low-calorie protein alternative.
 There are approximately 10 grams of protein in a half-cup serving of tofu.